NYCPlanning/ae-data-flow/README.md

 ## Local setup

-### Make sure you're using the correct version of Node

-The `.nvmrc` file tells you which version of node you should be using to run the project.

-If you're using [nvm](https://github.com/nvm-sh/nvm) and already have the correct version installed, you can switch by running `nvm use` from the root of this repo.

 ### Make sure you're using the correct version of python

 The `.python-version` file tells you which version of python you should be using to run the project.